Eva Vivalt

 Eva Love Vivalt is a Canadian economist.
-She is currently an Assistant Professor of Economics at the University of Toronto and the founder of AidGrade, a research institute that generates and synthesizes evidence in international development.
+She is currently an Assistant Professor of Economics at the University of Toronto.

+She is the founder of AidGrade, a research institute that generates and synthesizes evidence in international development.

 Education

 Vivalt received a Ph.D. in Economics and an M.A. in Mathematics from the University of California, Berkeley, and an M.Phil. in Development Studies at the University of Oxford.

 Before joining the University of Toronto, she held positions at Australian National University, Stanford University, New York University, and the World Bank.

 Academic career

-Vivalt's main research interests are the study of obstacles to evidence-based policy decisions.
-She also has interests in developmental economics, behavioral economics and effective altruism, and is a principal investigator on Y Combinator Research’s basic income study.
+Vivalt's main research interests are the study of obstacles to evidence-based policy decisions and unconditional cash transfers.
+She is a principal investigator on Y Combinator Research’s basic income study.

+She is considered an expert on evidence aggregation and the use of Bayesian hierarchical models and is known for her work on metascience.